What to do when baby won’t touch food

 Or maybe you started with spoon feeding and decided to make the switch to finger food.
 You cut the food just right, set the meal just so, but instead of enjoying it, baby doesn’t touch a thing.

 At 6 months of age or younger, babies are often just not ready.
-Evaluate whether baby is truly ready for solids (see our page on readiness) and make sure baby is truly meeting all of the developmental signs before starting solid food.
+Evaluate whether baby is truly ready for solids (see our page on readiness or check out our video) and make sure baby is truly meeting all of the developmental signs before starting solid food.

 Consider waiting a week or two.
 If baby is less than or around 6 months old and showing signs of readiness, but doesn’t engage with food offered, try not to worry too much.
 Many babies at this age are just not cognitively ready to self-feed, even if they are showing the motor milestones for readiness.
 This is normal.